Gnaeus Pompeius Strabo: Social war

-Triumph and Civil War
+Triumph

 Strabo celebrated a triumph for his victories against the Italian Allies on 27 December 89.
 After his consulship expired a few days later, he retired to Picenum with all of his veteran soldiers.
 He did not disband his army but kept it in the field.
 The Senate soon transferred command of his army to Quintus Pompeius Rufus, one of the new consuls.
 However, when Pompeius Rufus arrived, he was murdered by Strabo's soldiers.
 Strabo did not interfere when Sulla marched on and took Rome in 88 BC.
 He remained in Picenum until 87 BC, when he responded to the Senate's request for help against Gaius Marius and Lucius Cornelius Cinna who were also marching their forces on Rome.
 Strabo took his army to Rome; he did, however, not decisively commit to either side, instead playing both against the other.
-For this, Rutilius Rufus referred to him as "the vilest man alive".
+For this, Publius Rutilius Rufus referred to him as "the vilest man alive".
 When negotiations with the Cinna-Marian faction fell through he did, however, attack Quintus Sertorius, one of Cinna's commanders, who was positioned north of the city, but the attack was without success.

 Death

-In 87 BC Strabo and his army encamped outside the Colline Gate.
-He kept an unhygienic camp which resulted in an outbreak of disease in his army.
+In 87 BC, Strabo and his army established their camp outside the Colline Gate.
+The unsanitary conditions of the camp led to an outbreak of disease among his troops.
 Strabo himself caught dysentery and died a few days later, still in his camp outside the Colline Gate.
 His avarice and cruelty had made him hated by the soldiers to such a degree that they tore his corpse from the bier and dragged it through the streets.
 Another story expounded by Plutarch claimed that the general died after being struck by lightning.

 His son, Pompey the Great, took the legions back to Picenum.
 He would use them to support Sulla a few years later.

 Strabo had at least two children: a son, Gnaeus Pompeius Magnus, and a daughter, Pompeia, who married Gaius Memmius and then Publius Cornelius Sulla.

 In his honour his name was given to the cities of Alba Pompeia and Laus Pompeia.